September 28, 2019

 But it gets worse, as the Post relates:

 Prominent figures and private citizens alike have made headlines for making the “okay” gesture in public.
-Critics accused Republican operative Zina Bash of last year when she made the ‘okay’ sign at Brett M. Kavanaugh’s Supreme Court confirmation hearing.
+Critics accused Republican operative Zina Bash of making the symbol for white power last year when she made the ‘okay’ sign at Brett M. Kavanaugh’s Supreme Court confirmation hearing.
 A spokesperson for the Senate Judiciary Committee said at the time that Bash was aiming the sign at a staffer who fulfilled a request for the judge — an explanation that aligned with video of the hearing in which Bash is visible.

-The same month, a Coast Guard member from Hurricane Florence relief efforts after he flashed the ‘okay’ sign during a televised media briefing.
-A Chicago Cubs fan in May was when he made the gesture behind an NBC Sports Chicago analyst during a TV segment.
+The same month, a Coast Guard member was removed from Hurricane Florence relief efforts after he flashed the ‘okay’ sign during a televised media briefing.
+A Chicago Cubs fan in May was banned from Wrigley Field when he made the gesture behind an NBC Sports Chicago analyst during a TV segment.

 Not too long ago in this country such accusations would have been seen as exactly what they are: sheer madness, lunacy on public parade.
 But, no longer; now they pass for solemn mainstream warnings, dire exclamations, very grave and serious charges hurled with furrowed brow against anyone who in any manner should stand in the way of the onrushing wild-eyed progressivist agenda.